pruksmhc/buzzfeedAPI/README.txt

 The unofficial Buzzfeed API has the following endpoints:
 GET: /search
 GET: /<post>/comments

+How to run:
+cd into the repository, then run "python manage.py runserver" Go to "http://127.0.0.1" to go to the home page
+Go to "http://127.0.0.1/history" to go to the history page

 I used the API to create a website where users can input in a word and that word would be searched in the Buzzfeed API.
 The comments of each blog post that is extracted using the GET /search would then be parsed through the Indico API to get its sentiment and the words with the highest frequency in the comments of those posts.